Heartbreak

 Narcissists are unable to feel empathy, meaning they neither care nor understand the feelings of their partner.
 This makes it hard to deal with them, let alone share the same space.
 For individuals living with a narcissist, this repeated toxic behavior causes a major blow to self-esteem and self-worth.

-Narcissists are bullies who rope people in with their charming demeanor, only to create crazy-making behavior in their relationships.
+Narcissists are bullies who rope people in with their charming demeanor only to create crazy behavior in their relationships.
 They lie, have no compassion, and gaslight their partners.
-So, imagine living with this behavior on a daily basis, being bullied into feeling worthless, and questioning your sanity in the process.
+So, imagine living with this behavior daily, being bullied into feeling worthless, and questioning your sanity in the process.

 If your partner possesses these traits, you're in a toxic relationship and are a victim of narcissistic abuse.
 Listen to the warning bells going off in your head and get out.
 This is your survival instinct that refuses to allow your self-worth to be shattered.
 Tell that narcissistic abuser in your life to pound sand before it's too late.

-The first step to leaving an abusive relationship or situation is to seek out counseling to rebuild your self-esteem, becoming strong enough to heal.
+The first step to leaving an abusive relationship or situation is to seek out counseling to rebuild your self-esteem and become strong enough to heal.
 Abuse leads to significant effects on your health, both emotional and physical; because of this, therapy is an essential part of healing.

 Finding the right therapist may require a bit of research, but therapy is beneficial in helping you realize that this isn’t your fault, validating your experiences, providing healthy coping strategies to improve your mental health, and giving you steps for reclaiming your self-worth and learning to trust again.